ibexa/test-rest/README.md

 ### Response contents validation against schema files

+REST Integration Test Framework, for each resource response, validates it against its schema (XSD or JSON).

+Decide where you want to keep schema files and create a directory for them, e.g.:
-Your Test case class needs to define `getSchemaFileBasePath` method which returns schema file base path (including file name without an extension), e.g.: `./tests/integration/Resources/REST/Schemas/AcmeValue`, where in `Schemas` directory, there are two schema files: `AcmeValue.xsd` and `AcmeValue.json`.
+`./tests/integration/Resources/REST/Schemas`.
+To configure it, your Test case class needs to define `getSchemaFileBasePath` method which returns schema file base path (including file name without an extension), e.g.:
+`./tests/integration/Resources/REST/Schemas/AcmeValue`, where in `Schemas` directory, there are two schema files:
+`AcmeValue.xsd` and `AcmeValue.json`.
 You can generate these schema files using IDE and/or some online tools.

 Typically, you'd want to create your own abstract base class defining this and make each Test case class extend it instead, e.g.: